 Charter of Values and Code of Ethics

-Accessibility, farsightedness, respect, solidarity and responsibility: the five values at the heart of our daily commitment.
+Accessibility, Forward Looking, Respect, Solidarity and Responsibility: the five core values underlying our daily commitment.

-The Charter of Values, approved by the Board of Directors of Unipol Group on 11 December 2008, is the result of a huge collective effort: over the course of eight months, all employees of the Companies of the Group as well as agents’ representatives contributed to the drafting thereof, involving a total of over 6,000 individuals.
+The Group’s Charter of Values, approved by the Board of Directors of the Company on 2008, is the result of an impressive collective effort: all employees of Group Companies and a number of agent representatives actively participated in the drafting process – over 6,000 people in total.

-The Group’s Charter of Values served as a basis for the preparation of the Code of Ethics, approved by the Board of Directors on 19 March 2009.
-The first version of the Code was later updated to take into account the continuous evolution of the Unipol Group over recent years and in order to comply with the highest international standards, and was approved by the Board of Directors of Unipol Group on 5 November 2015.
-The Code of Ethics describes the code of conduct respected by the Group in relationships with all of its stakeholders.
+The Charter of Values formed a basis for the preparation of the Group’s Code of Ethics, at the beginning approved by the Board of Directors on 2009.
+The Code was updated to take into account the evolution of the Unipol Group in recent years and to meet the highest international standards, and most recently approved in its latest version by the Unipol Board of Directors on 23 March 2017.
+The Code of Ethics outlines the standards of conduct the Group observes in its relationships with all stakeholders.

-The Code of Ethics applies for all Companies of the Group; it is addressed to all parties that influence or that are otherwise involved in Group activities: investors, directors, employees, agents, collaborators, customers, suppliers, civil society and future generations.
+The Code of Ethics applies to all Group Companies: it is addressed to everyone who influences or who is in any case impacted by Group activities: investors, directors, employees, agents, professionals, customers, suppliers, civil society and future generations.

-- the Head of Ethics, selected among independent and influential figures with extensive knowledge of the Group and recognised awareness of issues regarding ethics and corporate responsibility (position currently held by Walter Visani, a Unipol employee since 1982).
+- the Ethics Officer, selected from qualified and independent candidates, with in-depth knowledge of the Group and recognised sensitivity regarding issues of ethics and corporate responsibility (office currently held by Walter Visani).

-In particular, the Head of Ethics may be submitted requests for information or clarification in relation to the content of the Code and forwarded non-anonymous reports of alleged violations of the principles of the Code of Ethics, which shall be guaranteed the strictest confidentiality and answered within 30 days (extended to 60 days for more complex cases).
+In particular, requests for information or clarification regarding the content of the Code of Ethics and reports of alleged violations of the principles outlined in the Code of Ethics may be submitted to the Ethics officer, which will be treated with the utmost confidentiality and receive a reply within 30 days (extended to 60 days for more complex cases).